MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 For more information, see [About trial environments](/power-platform/admin/trial-environments).

-After your AI Builder trial license expires:
+After your AI Builder trial license expires, or if you exceed capacity:

 - You have to [purchase a license](/power-platform/admin/signup-for-powerapps-admin) to continue using your AI models.
-- An administrator has to assign AI Builder capacity to any environment where you want to use AI Builder.
+- An administrator must allocate AI Builder capacity to any environment where you want to use AI Builder.
 - You can't create or modify AI Builder models, and no new inference will be possible when the trial expires if you don't purchase a license.

-### Allocate AI Builder capacity
+#### How do I convert my trial environment to a production environment?

-Because AI Builder is licensed as a capacity add-on to your existing Power Apps and Power Automate licenses, an administrator has to allocate capacity for AI Builder to the environment before you can use it.
-Information about how to allocate capacity in the Power Platform admin center is available in [Capacity add-ons](/power-platform/admin/capacity-add-on).
+For more information, see [About trial environments](https://docs.microsoft.com/power-platform/admin/trial-environments).